-The catch is that you probably need to call your doctor to get a prescription written for OTC Flonase Allergy or Flonase Sensimist, and then have the pharmacist process it like a regular prescription.
-The rules are dependent upon your plan, so check with your insurance carrier about using your flex account for OTCs medications written on a prescription by your doctor.
+- The rules are dependent upon your flex plan, too, so check with your insurance carrier or employer about using your flex account for over-the-counter medications written on a prescription by your doctor.

 I'll Need to Keep Fido Outside

 No need to keep your best friend out in the backyard.
-A benefit of Flonase is that it works for both indoor and outdoor allergy triggers.
+A benefit of fluticasone nasal is that it works for both indoor and outdoor allergy triggers.

 Finished: Flonase: Avoid These Top 9 Mistakes